Is money stopping you from taking part in music, dance or drama?

 We grant music bursaries, dance bursaries and drama bursaries, up to £1,000 each, to talented young people aged 12-25 who can’t afford to access opportunities in the arts.
 A bursary typically pays for a year’s part time dance, music or drama classes, and it can be used to cover some other expenses and costs too, including tuition fees at drama school.

-We open applications for bursaries several times a year, and the next deadline is 22 October 2021.
+We open applications for bursaries several times a year, and the next deadline is tbc.
 If you apply after this, we’ll consider your application in the next round.
 Sign up to our newsletter and we’ll keep you posted about future deadlines.

 Before you apply: check the criteria and documents you need…